 Since March 2014, Russia has been occupying part of Ukrainian territory, the Autonomous Republic of Crimea and the city of Sevastopol ('Crimea').
 The alleged consent for a Russian intervention, based on a request by ousted President Yanukovych, does not affect the classification of the situation as a military occupation.
-Similarly, the Crimean referendum of 16 March 2014 to join Russia does not alter the status of Crimea as occupied territory.
+Similarly, the Crimean referendum of 16 March 2014 to join Russia did not alter the status of Crimea in light of the fact that he was ousted by the parliament.

 - First, without the consent of the effective local government, the armed forces of a foreign state are physically present.